kalmasri123/ITSC-3155-Final/Documentation/ProjectIdeas.md

 ### Bipin Bhatt

- - List the source of and describe at least 1 potential data sets(8 total points)
+ - WHO.int: https://covid19.who.int/?mapFilter=vaccinations, illustrates the confirmed covid 19 cases and the confirmed vaccination report until now.
- - Identify who your customer/s would  be (8 total points)
+ - The possible customers would be journalists, health workers, local people, etc.
- - Describe the problem that  the  proposed project solves and justify its need (10 total points)
+ - The project can be useful to identify the countries which are mostly affected by covid 19.
+This information can be helpful for the tourists who travel foriegn countries.
- - State the product vision and how your web based project would be useful to society (8 points)
+ - The product vision is to demonstrate the countries which are affected by corona virus and it also demonstrates the status of people getting the vaccination.
- - Identify the major features of each of the proposed projects (12 total points)
+ - Identify the countries which are at high risk of corona virus, shows the vaccination status in the related countries.
+This also gives information if the covid cases are increasing or decreasing with time.

 ### Kareem Almasri